RagnarokResearchLab/ragnarokresearchlab.github.io/docs/game-mechanics/01-index.md

 ## Objectives

 After studying this documentation, you should understand how the game works "behind the scenes".
-All descriptions aim to be sufficiently exact and rich in technical detail, so that you may gain a deeper appreciation for the design and implementation of complex software systems.
-The author also wishes to ceate a valuable resource for anyone who's interested in Ragnarok Online's official and private server communities.
-Needless to say: **All information is provided for educational purposes only.**
+All descriptions aim to be sufficiently exact and rich in technical detail, so that you may gain a deeper appreciation for the design and implementation of the underlying software systems.
+At the very least, it should be an interesting read to anyone who's curious about Ragnarok Online's technological foundations.
+Needless to say, **all information is provided for educational purposes only.**

 ## Limitations